btoll/benjamintoll.com/content/post/creating_a_zombie_process.md

 > In addition to `wait`, there are also related `waitpid` and `waitid` system calls.
 See the [`wait` man page] for more information.

-Incidentally, as soon as the child process terminates it is a zombie process with its entry still in the system process table.
+Incidentally, as soon as the child process terminates it is a zombie process with its entry still in the [system process table].
 Under normal circumstances, it is immediately waited on by its parent and reaped by the OS and its resource removed from the system process table.

 So, in summation, a zombie process is a child process that wasn't waited on.
 As a result, there is still an entry for it in the system process table, thereby introducing a [resource leak].
 It's then necessary for a special OS reaper process to locate these zombie processes and deallocate their resources.